hagrid

 Models

-We provide some pre-trained models as the baseline with the classic backbone architectures for gesture classification and gesture detection.
+We provide some models pre-trained on HaGRIDv2 as the baseline with the classic backbone architectures for gesture classification, gesture detection and hand detection.

 However, if you need a single gesture, you can use pre-trained full frame classifiers instead of detectors.
 To use full frame models, remove the no_gesture class